Violation of the Wiedemann-Franz law in the Topological Kondo model

 In the non-interacting case, or rather, for non-interacting reservoirs $g=1$ (see below), \eqref{Phi} can be computed exactly and the Lorenz ratio shown to be equal to $L_0$.
-The physical mechanism behind this relation is the fact that, at weak coupling, charge and energy are carried by electrons that tunnel through the island.
+The physical mechanism behind this relation is the fact that, at weak coupling $\tilde{J}_K\ll1$, charge and energy are carried by electrons that tunnel through the island.
 This picture ultimately breaks down at strong coupling, due to the tunneling of fractional-charge quasiparticles or, equivalently, to the onset of multiparticle Andreev and crossed Andreev reflections \cite{Beri2017,Ponomarenko1995,Safi1995,Nayak1997}.
+While an exact solution of the model has been provided in \cite{Altland2014b,Buccheri2015} for every value of $J_K$, we are not aware of results concerning the conductance in intermediate regimes.

 \mysection{ Violation of the WFL at strong coupling.} We now show that at the strong-coupling FP the Lorenz ratio differs from the ideal value by a factor, which is composed of a universal part and of a simple function of the Luttinger parameter only.
-Averaging the shifted current operators \eqref{currentop} we eventually obtain the charge and the thermal conductance tensors given by
+Given its purely bosonic description discussed above, the problem at hand can be tackled within the general framework of \cite{Bellazzini2006,Bellazzini2007,Mintchev2013}.
+Averaging the shifted current operators \eqref{currentop} we obtain the charge and the thermal conductance tensors given by

 respectively.
 The tensor structure of the thermal conductance, written in terms of the splitting matrix of the plasmon excitations, highlights how the energy is divided between the leads at the low-temperature fixed point.
 We obtain the nontrivial result